Post

 • Use Slice when total count isn’t needed

-• Need to understand what the framework does behind the scenes
+• Always understand what the framework does under the hood

 From Kakao Tech Campus 3rd cohort Gift API clone coding, summarizing mentor feedback.